-The first phase of this project began in early 2016 at Muddy Creek Forks, PA by the volunteer staff of the MA & PA RR Preservation Society.
-The work was to include: rebuilding the two diesel engines and radiators, replacing the steps and handrails, replacing the damaged sheet metal on the cab and doors, repairing the two engine hoods and doors, building a new steel battery storage box, and repairing the fuel tank.
+The first phase of this project was started at Muddy Creek Forks PA by the volunteer staff of the Maryland & Pennsylvania Railroad Preservation Society during March 2016.
+The organizations work scope included: rebuilding the two diesel engines and radiators, replacing the steps and handrails, replacing the damaged sheet metal on the cab and doors, repairing the two engine hoods and doors, building a new steel battery storage box, and repairing the fuel tank.
 The McHugh Company was also commissioned to provide technical services to assist the volunteer staff with their part of the restoration work.
-However, the MA & PA RR group came to the conclusion that they lacked the proper facility with equipment to preform their part of the locomotive restoration and that the labor task was quite a bit more challenging than they realized.
+However, the organization came to the conclusion that they lacked the necessary equipment to preform their part of the locomotive restoration.

-The second phase of this project will be preformed by the experts of McHugh Locomotive & Equipment and begin during May of 2018.
-The work at the McHugh facility will be the heavy repairs that include: rebuilding the two truck assemblies, recondition the axles and bearings, remove the old scrap wheels and replace them with new, recondition the gear boxes, rebuild the side-rods, recondition the traction motors and main generators, preform a complete upgrade and rewire of the electrical system, and supply other reconditioned components.
+The second phase work scope of this project began in June 2018 and is being preformed by the staff of McHugh Company.
+This work will be the heavy repairs that include: rebuilding the two truck assemblies, recondition the axles and bearings, remove the old scrap wheels and replace them with new, recondition the gear boxes, rebuild the side-rods, recondition the traction motors and main generators, preform a complete upgrade and rewire of the electrical system, and supply other reconditioned components.

 West Chester Railroad a heritage tourist rail line with “big EMD & ALCO motive power” has selected the McHugh Company to assist them with major restoration work.